tektoncd/chains/docs/config.md

 `TaskRun` can also emit the `IMAGE_SBOM_URL` and the `IMAGE_SBOM_FORMAT` results.
 The first contains a reference to an *unsigned* SBOM image.
 This reference must include the digest of the SBOM image.
 The second holds the desired predicate for the SBOM attestation.
 All four results must be included, otherwise SBOM signing is skipped.
-Alternatively, if using the `IMAGES` type hinting, use the `SBOMS` and the `SBOMS_FORMAT`.

 When processing a `TaskRun`, Chains will parse through the results, then sign and attest each image.
 Optionally, it may also create signed SBOM attestations if the expected results are present.